coffeescriptnext/vurse/CONTRIBUTING.md

   tests.**
 * Ensure that the entire test suite passes with `bin/rake`.
 * Create a pull request on GitHub for your contribution.
-* Check [Travis CI](https://travis-ci.org/tabolario/snippety/pull_requests) for your pull request. **Only green pull requests will be merged.**
+* Check [Travis CI](https://travis-ci.org/tabolario/vurse/pull_requests) for your pull request. **Only green pull requests will be merged.**

 ### Trivial changes

-Certain types of changes do not need to undergo the same process as changes involving the functionality of Snippety (e.g. running tests and static analysis tools).
+Certain types of changes do not need to undergo the same process as changes involving the functionality of Vurse (e.g. running tests and static analysis tools).
 These types of changes include:

 * Changes to "root documentation" like `README.md`, `CHANGELOG.md`, documents in the `docs` directory, and this document
 * Changes to build scripts, and other development configuration files